paybondpaybond

 StepHTTPRequest headersResponse headersBody

-1. ChallengePOST /harbor/intents/{id}/fundAuthorization: Bearer <api_key>402 + one or more WWW-Authenticate: Payment …; Cache-Control: no-storefunding.status = payment_required; funding.intent, method, challenge_id
+1. ChallengePOST /harbor/intents/{id}/fundAuthorization: Bearer <api_key>402 with one or more WWW-Authenticate: Payment …; Cache-Control: no-storefunding.status = payment_required; funding.intent, method, challenge_id

-2. CredentialPOST /harbor/intents/{id}/fund (retry)Authorization: Bearer <api_key> and x-paybond-payment-authorization: Payment <credential>200 + Payment-Receipt: …; Cache-Control: private or 202 (session pending) or 402 + application/problem+jsonstate = funded, capability_token on success
+2. CredentialPOST /harbor/intents/{id}/fund (retry)Authorization: Bearer <api_key> and x-paybond-payment-authorization: Payment <credential>200 with Payment-Receipt: …; Cache-Control: private or 202 (session pending) or 402 with application/problem+jsonstate = funded, capability_token on success

-Gateway vs direct Harbor
+Gateway vs Harbor path

 CallerCredential headerWhy